acorg/slurm-pipeline/README.md

 This repo contains a Python script, `bin/slurm-pipeline.py` that can schedule programs to be run in an organized pipeline fashion on a Linux cluster that uses SLURM as a workload manager.
-Here "pipeline", means with an understanding of possibly complex inter-program dependencies.
+Here "pipeline" means with an understanding of possibly complex inter-program dependencies.

 A pipeline run is schedule according to a specification file in JSON